Pin It!

 Three seven layer dessert bars stacked on top of one another with more bars in the background

-There’s a rich layer of semi-sweet chocolate, a smooth layer of butterscotch, a crunchy layer of chopped nuts, a crispy graham cracker crust and so much more.
-You can even swap out certain ingredients or add a whole new layer to make your own ideal seven-layer cookies!
+• Layer upon layer of deliciousness.
+These bars have a rich layer of semi-sweet chocolate, a smooth layer of butterscotch, a crunchy layer of chopped nuts, a crispy graham cracker crust and so much more.
+You can even swap out certain ingredients or add a whole new layer.
+Anything goes.

 An overhead shot of a pile of seven layer cookie bars on a sheet of parchment paper